Microsoft/azure-docs.hu-hu/articles/defender-for-iot/azure-rtos-security-module-api.md

 ### <a name="description"></a>Leírás

-Ez a rutin letiltja az Azure IoT biztonsági moduljának alrendszerét.
+Ez a rutin letiltja az Azure IoT Defender-IoT-Micro-Agent alrendszert.

 ### <a name="parameters"></a>Paraméterek